-- School yearbooks (including photos). - Team rosters and class lists - Graduation, theater, athletic, and music programs. - Video performances, school activities, and athletic events. - Articles about school activities and athletic events. - School honor roll, scholarships and other awards. - Releases to media.
+- School yearbooks (including photos). - Team rosters and class lists. - Graduation, theater, athletic, and music programs. - Video performances, school activities, and athletic events.

 Release of Directory Information to the ARMED FORCES - (For High School Students Only)

 The No Child Left Behind Act of 2001 (NCLB) and the National Defense Authorization Act for Fiscal Year 2002 both require high schools to provide military recruiters with access to directory-type information on secondary school students.
 Upon request schools must release to military recruiters the name, address, and telephone numbers of high school juniors and seniors, unless the parent or eligible student has opted out of the release of this information to military recruiters.
 If you wish to opt out, you must check the box on the front of this form and return no later than the second week of school or ten days following the student's enrollment in the District, whichever is later.
 This election is good for the remainder of the current school year.